suffolklibraries/lgc/content/collections/events/mansion-crafts-20-12.md

     content:
       -
         type: text
-        text: "Our drop-in sessions will be held on 13-14\_December, running daily from 10 AM to 3 PM.
-All materials will be provided, and our friendly team will be available to guide you through each step.
-This activity is suitable for children aged 5 and up, making it a perfect festive treat for the whole family."
+        text: 'These drop-in sessions will take place on Saturday, 20th December and Sunday, 21st December, running from 10 AM to 3 PM.
+All materials will be provided, and our team will be on hand to guide you through the process.
+The activity is suitable for children aged 5 and over, making it a perfect festive treat for families.'
   -
     type: paragraph
     attrs: